jacksonloper/bettervoting/docs/other_tools/google_sheets.md

 ![](../images/sheets_screenshot5.png)
 *Here are the election results:  Diego wins!*

+{: .note-title}
+> NOTE ON TIES
+>
-> NOTE ON TIES: In the event that there is a tie in either the scoring round or the automatic runoff.
+> In the event that there is a tie in either the scoring round or the automatic runoff.
 This sheet will advance the first candidate, not the best candidate.
 It is not set up to break the tie fairly for you.
 > **Ties should manually be broken in favor of the candidate who was either higher scoring overall or who was preferred by more voters.** For ties where both candidates received the same total scores and where neither was preferred over the other the election is truly tied.
+>
 > Most organizations have a protocol for ties agreed upon and in writing before the election begins.
 We recommend going with a random tie breaker such as a public coin toss.